Comparable Dark Matter and Baryon energy densities from Dark Grand Unification: The Dark Sector

-Next, we move on to the dark baryon spectrum.
+Next, we move on to the spectrum of common dark baryon states.
 Depending on the representations of their constituents, there are three types of baryons: fundamental-only, antisymmetric-only, and chimera baryons composed of mixed representations \cite{Ayyar:2018zuk}.
 Among them, the antisymmetric-only baryons are expected to be unstable due to the nature of a real representation.
-The fundamental-only baryons, which are common in $SU(N)$ theories, are, however, also unstable in $Sp(2N)$ theories due to their symplectic symmetry structures.
-Therefore, the chimera baryons, which are fermionic bound states composed of $\chi_a \chi_f \chi_f$ with dark baryon numbers $D=1$, will be the only stable dark baryon in the theory.
-The lightest chimera baryon will then serve as our dark matter.
+The fundamental-only baryons, which are common in $SU(N)$ theories, are, however, also unstable in $Sp(2N)$ theories because a baryon of $2N$ quarks with $D=N$ can still decay into $N$ diquarks with $D=1$ we just mention.
+That is, the baryon of this type is no longer protected by the baryon number due to the existence of $D=1$ diquarks.
+The last one, the chimera baryons, which are fermionic bound states composed of $\chi_a \chi_f \chi_f$ with dark baryon numbers $D=1$, is also stable dark baryon states in the theory, which is the other dark matter candidate.
+The chimera baryon spectrum has been derived on the lattice using quenched approximation in \cite{Bennett:2023mhh}.
+The results, with quarks in the massless limit, have been summarized in figure \ref{Hadron_Spectrum}, combining the spectrum of mesons \cite{Bennett:2019cxd} as well as glueballs \cite{Bennett:2020qtj}, which are bound states of pure gluons.

-The spectrum has been measured on the lattice using quenched approximation in \cite{Bennett:2023mhh}.
-The results, combined with the previous meson spectrum \cite{Bennett:2019cxd} as well as glueballs \cite{Bennett:2020qtj}, which are bound states of pure gluons, have been summarized in figure \ref{Hadron_Spectrum}.
-From the plot, we can see that the lightest baryon state is the Chimera Baryon $\Sigma_{\rm CB}$.
-The notation is analogous to the $\Sigma$ baryons in QCD, by conjugating the antisymmetric dark quark with the strange quark and the fundamental dark quark with the up and down quarks.
+From the plot, it appears that the lightest baryon state is the Chimera Baryon $\Sigma_{\rm CB}$, whose notation is analogous to the $\Sigma$ baryons in QCD, by conjugating the antisymmetric dark quark with the strange quark and the fundamental dark quark with the up and down quarks.
+However, as mentioned earlier, there are also diquark states in the meson sector that carry a dark baryon number $D=1$.
+Therefore, they are stable and can also serve as dark matter.
+Taking these states into account, the lightest dark baryon is actually the diquark vector boson $\rho$ composed of two fundamental dark quarks, which is responsible for the observed dark matter.